I don't often call recipes perfect, but these oatmeal cookies are soft, chewy, and warmly spiced—everything a good oatmeal raisin cookie should be.

 Make-Ahead Oatmeal Cookies

 If you’re someone who likes to keep cookie dough on hand in the fridge or freezer, this oatmeal cookie recipe is for you.
-You can mix up the dough and keep it in the fridge for 7-10 days or freeze it for up to a month.
+You can store the cookie dough in the fridge for 7 to 10 days or freeze it for up to a month.

 To store the dough, roll it into balls and freeze them briefly.
-Then, transfer them to airtight plastic containers or Ziploc bags and refrigerate or freeze.
+Then, transfer the cookie dough balls to airtight containers or Ziploc bags and refrigerate or freeze.
 You can also roll the dough into a log, using an 8×12-inch piece of parchment paper as a guide.
 Wrap the log tightly in parchment to refrigerate or freeze, and slice the cookies into rounds before baking.

 Bake your cookie dough straight from the fridge.
 If it’s frozen, allow it to rest for 15 minutes at room temperature before putting it in the oven.